London terror attack: One suspect had been known to police and MI5

 Story highlights

-- Met spokesman says attacker was known to police but investigation into him had been de-prioritized
+- Met Police spokesman says attacker was known to police but investigation into him had been de-prioritized

 - Labour leader adds to mounting criticism of PM's budget cuts to police forces

-(CNN)London's Metropolitan Police have admitted that one of two men identified in Saturday's attack was known to them, but the investigation had been downgraded as there was no evidence to suggest he posed an imminent threat.
+(CNN)UK police have admitted that one of the London Bridge attackers was known to them as a member of an outlawed radical Islamist group, but that an investigation into him had been downgraded as there was no evidence he posed an imminent threat.

+Khuram Shazad Butt, one of two attackers identified by police, was associated with the banned extremist group al-Muhajiroun, co-founded by notorious hate preacher Anjem Choudary and appeared in a 2016 documentary called "The Jihadis Next Door."

-Met Police Assistant Commissioner Mark Rowley told journalists that Khuram Shazad Butt was known to police and MI5, but "there was no intelligence to suggest that this attack was being planned and the investigation had been prioritized accordingly."
+Assistant Commissioner Mark Rowley of London's Metropolitan Police acknowledged that Butt was known to authorities but "there was no intelligence to suggest that this attack was being planned, and the investigation had been prioritized accordingly."

 "Work is ongoing to understand more about (the attackers), their connections and whether they were assisted or supported by anyone else.
 We cannot say more about them at this stage."